Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the case of lattice distributions

-which is the content of the second part of our theorem.
 Suppose on the opposite that $y=o((t_{n})^{1/6})$, or, equivalently, $s=o((t_{n})^{-1/3})$.
 Let us then see how everything is transformed. \begin{itemize} \item By making a Taylor expansion around $\eta'(0)$ of the Legendre-Fenchel transform, we get (recall that $x=\eta'(0)$ implies $h=0$)